Executive Board Officers

 Cynthia is the GIS Manager at the Massachusetts Broadband Institute, providing mapping and spatial analysis support for the design, deployment, and operation of high-speed broadband networks in western and central Mass.
 Prior to MBI, she worked at GIS and environmental consulting firms, with a primary focus on facilities management and ordnance remediation projects.
 She has over 20 years of GIS experience and holds a B.A. in Economics and Environmental Science from the University of Virginia and a GISP certification.
 She also loves to travel, play soccer, and do all sorts of outdoor activities - including mountain biking, hiking, kayaking, snowboarding, and much more.

-Matt Deal, Membership Coordinator
+Matt Deal, At-Large

 I like connecting ideas and people through location.
 Using modern technology to improve cooperation and solve real world problems is a worthy task and it is one of my goals to improve and refine processes.
 Nothing is perfect, and so constant progress is itself a goal that motivates me to help folks find ways to impact their organizations.
 I have been in the geospatial field for many years, starting with environmental focused areas of forestry and agriculture and then on to imagery and finally business focused geoanalytics.

 Pamela Locke is the Facilities Information Systems Coordinator at UMass Lowell where she manages spatial data upkeep, data collection, and data sharing throughout the University.
 She received her undergraduate degree in Geography from Clark University and her Master’s Degree in GIS from Pennsylvania State University.
 She has served on the NEURISA board since 2016 and enjoyed her term as President in 2019.
 Outside of work and NEURISA, Pamela enjoys travel, art, and playing with her dog.